-A) PURPOSE & HISTORY
+A) PURPOSE & SOURCE

-The purpose of parliamentary procedure is to expedite city business in an orderly fashion.
-The phrase dates back to the 16th and 17th centuries in England in the House of Commons and early colonists in America followed the British model in town hall meetings.
+The purpose of parliamentary procedure is to expedite the transaction of city business in an orderly fashion.
+The phrase dates back to the 16th and 17th centuries in England in the House of Commons and early colonists in America followed the British model in town meetings.
 President Thomas Jefferson published the first book on parliamentary procedure in 1801 which served as the rules for the U.S. Congress.

 Henry Martyn Robert (1837 - 1923) (the "Robert" in "Robert's Rules") was a U.S. Army officer waterway engineer.
 He was assigned to go to a church meeting as the presiding officer.
-Due to a procedurally chaotic meeting, he developed the first rendition of procedural rules in 1876 formally published as the Pocket Manual of Rules of Order for Deliberative Assemblies (also commonly known as "Robert's Rules of Order").
-Although applied more efficiently in private organizations and civic groups, the rules have been adopted by local governing bodies such as Apache Junction.
+Due to his poor performance at the meeting, he developed the first rendition of procedural rules in 1876 formally published as the Pocket Manual of Rules of Order for Deliberative Assemblies (also commonly known as "Robert's Rules of Order").
+Although they have historically been applied more efficiently in private organizations and civic groups, the rules have been adopted by some local governing boards such as Apache Junction.
 (See Apache Junction City Code, Vol. I, § 2-4-6(A), which requires the mayor to preserve order and decorum at meetings and conduct them pursuant to the parliamentary rules contained in Webster's New World Robert's Rules of Order, © 1999, by Robert McConnell, as revised).
 Any conflict in the rules with state law shall render them unenforceable.
 The city attorney interprets the rules for the council and its boards and commissions.